U.S. Army Research Office

 Dr. Joseph (Michael) Coyle

-Computational Architectures and Visualization is concerned with modeling, analysis, and design of both hardware and software architectures with special emphasis on the effect that the technological shift to heterogeneous, multi-core processors will have on these architectures.
+Computational Architectures and Visualization program supports the development of new computational theories, mathematical abstractions, and models of computation needed to address the difficulties associated with heterogeneous, parallel and distributed processing.
 This subarea also involves innovative research in all aspects of visualization to include everything from computational geometry and computer graphics to large-scale computer simulations and virtual environments.

 Information and Software Assurance